 Going to College can be a daunting experience.
 But don't worry; the College has a strong reputation for the level of advice and support that is available to learners.

-The quality of the College's advice and guidance support is such that the College was awarded the East Riding of Yorkshire Council's Gold Standard Award, Customer Service Excellence and Matrix Accreditation for its information, advice and guidance services.
+The quality of the College's advice and guidance support is such that the College was awarded the Investors in People Gold and Matrix Accreditation, amongst other accreditations, for its information, advice and guidance services.

 Discover more about the advice and guidance service that is available before you start college, during your time at college and when you are preparing to progress to higher study or employment.

-You can speak to a Connexions adviser who will listen, give advice, information, support and practical help on lots of topics.
+You can speak to a careers advisor who will listen, give advice, information, support and practical help on lots of topics.
 It could be anything from careers advice through to relationships, college or home problems.
 The service offered is confidential, reliable, helpful and is already making a real difference to the lives of young people

 Can I get impartial careers advice and guidance?